SchiefLab/SteichenScience2019/README.md

 The compressed CSV file is avaialbe for download [here](https://steichenetalpublicdata.s3-us-west-2.amazonaws.com/analyzed_sequences/AllDataMerged.csv.gz) .

 **Caution - the compressed CSV file is 100 GB while the uncompressed file is over 700GB**

+In addition, the converted parquet file can be found [here](s3://steichenetalpublicdata/analyzed_sequences/parquet).
+Instructions for loading and querying can are found below.

 The analyzed CSV files contains the follwoing annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.